mocklis/mocklis.docs/source/getting-started/index.rst

 attribute you'll see that the first characters have an underline.
 This is Visual Studio hinting that there is a code fix available.
 Move your mouse over that area, and Visual Studio will provide you with a light-bulb.
 Click on the dropdown arrow and you'll see a list of suggestions.
 Pick 'Update Mocklis Class' from the list, which will create an implementation of the class.
 Do this for both classes.

-*If you find it a bit tricky to find the `hint` handle, you can change the 'Serevity' of the rule in your project as follows: In the solution explorer, expand References, Analyzers and Mocklis.MockGenerator.
-Right-click on the MocklisAnalyzer, and choose `Set Rule Severity`.
-Choose `Warning` and your entire MocklisClass will be underlined with a green squiggly line and you can update the class from anywhere.*

 Instantiate these mocks in the static ``Main``.
 Pass the instances to the constructor, create a non-static ``Run`` method and call it once the program instance has been created: